Logo Futurismo

 Best Time of the Day

-The best time of the day to go to Praia da Viola would be in the late morning and early afternoon to get some sun.
+The best time to visit Praia da Viola is in the late morning and early afternoon to enjoy some sun.
 Indeed, because of the high cliffs around the beach, the sun can hide for the first and last hours of the day.
-However, during the high season, the beach can get a bit crowded at those times of the day.
+However, during the high season, the beach can get a bit crowded at certain times of the day.
 Try to do this during lunchtime for a quieter moment at the beach.

 Plan Your Visit to Praia da Viola